Empress Of The Seas accidents and incidents

 On April 10, 2014 (as Pullmantur Empress) while the ship was docked in Santos Brazil, during a routine inspection Federal Police officers arrested a male crew and charged him with drug trafficking.
 The man (of Honduran origin) was trying to smuggle to Europe almost 100 pounds (over 45 kg) of cocaine.
 The drug was packed in 333 casings in 4 bags hidden in coffee pouches.

 |06 December 2012||Crew / Passenger Injuries and Overboards|

-On December 6, 2012 (as Pullmantur Empress) Brazilian news media reported a 23 year-old male passenger sustained a serious head trauma and was hospitalized after falling from its cabin’s balcony.
+On December 6, 2012 (as Pullmantur Empress) Brazilian news media reported a 23-year-old male passenger sustained serious head trauma and was hospitalized after falling from its cabin’s balcony.
 The man (Gabriel Moura Campos, of Brazilian origin) fell while trying to take a picture.
 He slipped and fell from Deck 10 to Deck 8.
 The incident occurred at ~2 pm while the ship was docked in call port Itajai (Santa Catarina, Brazil).
-The man was ambulanced immediately to Hospital Maternidade Marieta Konder Bornhausen.
+The man was transported by an ambulance immediately to Hospital Maternidade Marieta Konder Bornhausen.

 |05 December 2007||Crew / Passenger Crimes|

 On December 5, 2007, while the ship was docked in St Kitts (Port Zante), during a routine K9 patrol a passenger was arrested for possession of cocaine.

 December 2007, during a 12-days Caribbean cruise from Puerto Rico, a Norovirus illness outbreak affected over 140 people (no CDC report).
 All sick were quarantined to their cabins for 48 hours.